 - Florian Simatos has won the best paper award 2010 for the paper titled "Load balancing via random local search in closed and open systems" at the ACM-Sigmetrics conference.
 SIGMETRICS is the flagship conference of the SIGMETRICS community, which s the ACM Special Interest Group for the computer systems performance valuation community.

 - Bert Zwart received the Erlang Prize from the Institute for Operations Research and Management Sciences (INFORMS) in 2008.
 The Erlang Prize is to honour the best researcher under the age of 36 who has contributed significantly to applied probability.
 Zwart is the first person outside the United States to win this prize.

 - J. van den Berg and V. Sidoravicius received highly prestigious NSF PIRE (Programms in Research and Education) grant, creating a network linking CWI, Courant Institute, ENS-Paris and IMPA-Rio de Janeiro (organized jointly with C. Newman) in 2007.

 - R.D. van der Mei was nominated for best-paper award at Performance-2007 conference, for the paper 'Polling models with renewal arrivals: a new method to derive heavy-traffic asymptotics' (with E.M.M.
 Winands).

 - Pascal Lieshout won best student paper award for his paper “GPS scheduling: selection of optimal weights and comparison with strict priorities” at ACM Sigmetrics / Performance 2006, Saint Malo, France, 2006.

-- Maaike Verloop was awarded VVS-price for the best Master thesis in the field of Operations Research and Statistics in the Netherlands, 2005.
+- Maaike Verloop was awarded VVS prize for the best Master thesis in the field of Operations Research and Statistics in the Netherlands, 2005.

-- Sem Borst was awarded the Van Dantzig price for his ground-breaking research in the field of Statistics and Operations Research (jointly with Mark van der Laan), 2005.
+- Sem Borst was awarded the Van Dantzig prize for his ground-breaking research in the field of Statistics and Operations Research (jointly with Mark van der Laan), 2005.